uccser/cs-field-guide/text/en/chapters/coding-encryption.md

 {panel end}

 {panel type="jargon-buster" summary="Terminology you should now be familiar with"}
-The main terminology you should be familiar with now is that a *plaintext* is *encrypted* by to create a *ciphertext* using an *encryption key*.
+The main terminology you should be familiar with now is that a *plaintext* is *encrypted* by a *cipher* to create a *ciphertext* using an *encryption key*.
 Someone without the encryption key who wants to *attack* the cipher could try various approaches, including a *brute force attack* (trying out all possible keys), a *frequency analysis attack* (looking for statistical patterns), and a *known plaintext attack* (matching some known text with the cipher to work out the key).

 If you were given an example of a simple cipher being used, you should be able to talk about it using the proper terminology.
 {panel end}